-MPACT: IMPROVED PUBLIC PERCEPTION, CONFIDENCE IN THE JUSTICE SYSTEM AND RESPECT FOR R THE RULE OF LAW OUTCOMES INTERVENTIONS ASSUMPTIONS OUTCOME MEASURES Department will procure legal services through the state attorney offices Advanced constitutionalism, human rights and the rule of law Compliance with international and regional treaty obligations Enhance collaboration with other States in the fight against crime in general (e.g. timeous processing of valid request for extradition and mutual legal assistance in criminal matters) Timeous submission of Country Reports on Conventions to Treaty Bodies Conduct dilaogues and engagements on constitutional and human rights education Continuous engagements with stakeholders Facilitate the ratification of relevant International Human Rights Instruments to fulfil its obligations and contributes to development of international Action Plan Programme of Action activities applicable to DOJ&amp;CD, coordinate implementation of the NAP by other departments and role-players including providing secretarial support to the NAP Governance structures Policies will be approved Comply with international obligations Stakeholder support, commitment participation and cooperation Percentage of people who have knowledge and awareness of the constitution and human rights Number of engagements and dialogues on constitutional and human rights education held Percentage compliance with international obligations Crime and corruption reduced through effective prosecution Capacitation of Dedicated Specialised Commercial Courts (Serious Economic Crimes Court Develop Bills, Regulations, notices and proclamations Effective prosecutions conducted Fraud and corruption dealt with Freezing of money and assets that are the proceeds of crime Recovery of money and assets that are the proceeds of crime Sufficient resources will be available All relevant stakeholders will corporate Level of satisfaction with the prosecution of identified crime types Percentage of identified high impact corruption prosecutions instituted Level of customer satisfaction with NPA services
+OUTCOMES INTERVENTIONS ASSUMPTIONS OUTCOME MEASURES Department will procure legal services through the state attorney offices Advanced constitutionalism, human rights and the rule of law Compliance with international and regional treaty obligations Enhance collaboration with other States in the fight against crime in general (e.g. timeous processing of valid request for extradition and mutual legal assistance in criminal matters) Timeous submission of Country Reports on Conventions to Treaty Bodies Conduct dilaogues and engagements on constitutional and human rights education Continuous engagements with stakeholders Facilitate the ratification of relevant International Human Rights Instruments to fulfil its obligations and contributes to development of international norms and standards.
+Implement National Action Plan Programme of Action activities applicable to DOJ&amp;CD, coordinate implementation of the NAP by other departments and role-players including providing secretarial support to the NAP Governance structures Policies will be approved Comply with international obligations Stakeholder support, commitment participation and cooperation Percentage of people who have knowledge and awareness of the constitution and human rights Number of engagements and dialogues on constitutional and human rights education held Percentage compliance with international obligations Crime and corruption reduced through effective prosecution Capacitation of Dedicated Specialised Commercial Courts (Serious Economic Crimes Court Develop Bills, Regulations, notices and proclamations Effective prosecutions conducted Fraud and corruption dealt with Freezing of money and assets that are the proceeds of crime Recovery of money and assets that are the Sufficient resources will be available All relevant stakeholders will corporate Level of satisfaction with the prosecution of identified crime types Percentage of identified high impact corruption prosecutions instituted Level of customer satisfaction with NPA services